Goldenkrew3000/twrp_samsung_a32x/README.md

 Note: This will take a while as it has to download roughly 30 GB.

 ## Step 3 - Apply the a32x Kernel and Device tree
-Create the folder ```.repo/local_manifests``` if it does not exist already. <br>
+Create the folder ```.repo/local_manifests/``` if it does not exist already. <br>
 Take the ```a32x.xml``` from this repo and put it in ```.repo/local_manifests/``` <br>
 Resync the repo with ```repo sync``` <br>
-This won't take nearly as long because it only has to download 2 new repositories.
+Note: This won't take nearly as long because it only has to download 2 new repositories.

 ## Step 4 - Build the recovery image
 Configure the build: